gravitational/gravity/README.md

   upgrades and auto-scaling.
 * Installation wizard for both CLI and web browser GUI.

-A bundle is all one needs to re-create the complete replica of the original Kubernetes cluster, with all deployed applications inside, even in an air-gapped server room.
+An image is all one needs to re-create the complete replica of the original Kubernetes cluster, with all deployed applications inside, even in an air-gapped server room.